adamkerz/arcpyext/README.rst

 The *data* module wraps the basic create, update and delete operations in an edit session, automatically starting/ stoping/aborting an edit operation as appropriate.
 The functions simply wrap the appropriate *arcpy.da* cursors, so functionally they work identically.
-Also provided is a handy fucntion for reading rows into a list.
+Also provided is a handy function for reading rows into a list.

 Example::